 6

-If you operate more than one vehicle, a fleet policy may be more cost-effective than insuring each vehicle individually.
-Fleet policies can also simplify your administration with a single renewal date and policy document.
+If you run more than one delivery vehicle, a fleet policy can be more cost-effective than insuring each vehicle separately.
+Fleet policies also simplify administration with a single renewal date and consolidated documentation.

 Frequently Asked Questions